Palazzo Vecchio de' Medici, Pisa

 The Palazzo Vecchio de' Medici, also called the Palazzo della Prefettura is a Gothic revival-style palace located on Piazza Giuseppe Mazzini #7, in the city of Pisa, region of Tuscany, Italy.

 History

 The palace was erected at the site of a house with a tower, built in the 11th century by the aristocratic Albizone (or Albitone) family.

 The palace was the residence in 1539, of Cosimo I de’ Medici, and further refurbished by Eleonora of Toledo.
 In 1574 Francesco I de' Medici erected a new Medici Palace (Palazzo Reale) in town, and by 1784, this Palace became property of Jacopo Finocchietti.

-The present facade was commissioned by Marchesa Vittoria Spinola (Morganatic daughter of Vittorio Emanuele II), per the designs of Ranieri Simonelli.
-This architect replaced the facade windows of the first and second floor with gothic mullioned windows, and erected a tower with merlons (1879).
+The present façade was commissioned by Marchesa Vittoria Spinola (Morganatic daughter of Victor Emmanuel II), per the designs of Ranieri Simonelli.
+This architect replaced the façade windows of the first and second floor with gothic mullioned windows, and erected a tower with merlons (1879).

 The palace now houses the prefecture.